 While there has been improvement in the quantity of diverse children’s books over the last few years, that alone does not ensure the accuracy or quality of the representation found within.
 We believe it’s important to support BIPOC books and authors, and one way we can do that as non-publishing professionals is to promote them.

 If you know of any traditionally published young adult books that are not already on our release calendar, let us know in the comments of our latest post or at our Goodreads, Tumblr, Twitter, or Instagram accounts.
 (Yes, even if you’re the author, agent, or publisher!)

 Crystal has been an elementary school teacher for more than 25 years.
 For about half of those years, she’s been lucky enough to teach in the library.
-The only downside is that while she loves teaching elementary students, her preferred reading choice is young adult lit.
+She loves teaching elementary school, but her favorite reading material is young adult lit.
 When not reading, she may be found traveling, rock climbing, or blogging.
 You may find her on Twitter, Goodreads, and her blog Reading Through Life.

 Jessica spends her time sampling boba and cultivating succulents while working on fantasy fiction.
 She briefly wrote puns for money, and is happy to rec you books whenever.
 When not asleep, she can be found on twitter, instagram, or goodreads.

 K. Imani Tennyson is teacher/writer and writer/teacher because her two professional selves often overlap.
 An English/Language Arts teacher for over 15 years, K. Imani also holds an MFA in Creative Writing.
 She is a 2014 VONA/Voices Fellow and participated in the ALA’s Day of Diversity conference that gathered authors, bloggers, teachers and librarians to promote diverse voices in Children’s and YA literature.
-You may find her on Twitter or email her directly.
+You may find her on Twitter.